 You’re right.
 It doesn’t.
 But it sure outperforms the alternative of not doing anything and expecting everyone will just automatically improve by trial and error.
 I’m going to make a radical statement here: I believe that there is not an exceptional performer in any endeavor who is entirely self-taught (with the once in a generation exception for the occasional savant).
 Tiger Woods, for example, has a swing coach.

-The more sophisticated and challenging is the endeavor, the more likely that the exceptional performer has had multitude of coaches, mentors and trainers along the way.
+The more sophisticated and challenging is the endeavor, the more likely that the exceptional performer has had a multitude of coaches, mentors, and trainers along the way.
 Sales is an incredibly sophisticated endeavor, where learning on your own can only take you so far.

 Everyone who wants to improve, in every endeavor known to mankind, sooner or later puts himself in a situation where he/she learns from a coach, trainer or mentor – someone who has gone before and has a gift of being able to discern and communicate the intricacies and insights of the field.
 It takes someone outside of ourselves to help us see and realize our real potential.

-Today — just this one day — how many opportunities did your sales people not uncover because they haven’t been trained in how to better uncover opportunities?
+Today — just this one day — how many opportunities did your salespeople not uncover because they haven’t been trained in how to better uncover opportunities?
 How many opportunities did they miss because they have not been trained to listen well?
-How many new customers should have been developed this month, but weren’t because your sales people have never been instructed in how to develop a new customer?
-How many high-potential customers languish in business-as-usual because your sales people have never been taught how to penetrate large accounts?
+How many new customers should have been developed this month, but weren’t because your salespeople have never been instructed on how to develop a new customer?
+How many high-potential customers languish in business-as-usual because your salespeople have never been taught how to penetrate large accounts?

 Just play around with those numbers and the conclusion will stagger you.
 The greatest cost in most companies is one which never makes it on the P&L statement – the cost of opportunities lost, customers not created, and sales not made due to a sales force performing at far less than its potential.

 Now that I’ve laid some groundwork, let me go back and answer the question.